Royal Montenegrin Army

-The Royal Montenegrin Army (in Serbian/Montenegrin: Војска Краљевине Црне Горе; Vojska Kraljevine Crne Gore) or the Army of the Kingdom of Montenegro, was the army of Kingdom of Montenegro.
+The Royal Montenegrin Army (in Serbian/Montenegrin: Војска Краљевине Црне Горе; Vojska Kraljevine Crne Gore), or the Army of the Kingdom of Montenegro, was the army of the Kingdom of Montenegro.

 Creation of the army

 The creation of Royal Montenegrin Army succeeded on 28 August 1910, during the proclamation of Kingdom of Montenegro, Nicholas I of Montenegro became king and commander-in-chief of the new army as well as the Prime Minister of Kingdom of Montenegro as commander and the Minister of Defence of Kingdom of Montenegro as the Division General of the Army.
 A year passed and along with Serbia, Greece and Bulgaria founded the Balkan League, a military alliance to remove the Ottoman dominion on the Balkans.

-Montenegro on Balkan Wars
+Montenegro in the Balkan Wars

 First Balkan War

 The Kingdom of Montenegro was the first country in the league to declare war to the Ottoman Empire.
 The war started with Montenegrin forces attacking the Ottoman city of Novi Pazar to liberate to the Christians harshly treated by the Ottomans.
 The Montenegrin Army was controlled under the Nicholas and, commanded by the Prince Danilo and Peter, both Nicholas I of Montenegro's sons, and the generals Janko Vukotič and Mitar Martinović.
-Although Montenegro was the smallest country of the Balkan Peninsula, it's military power was incredible for its size.
+Although Montenegro was the smallest country of the Balkan Peninsula, its military power was incredible for its size.

 Montenegro had a very small professional army, being the smallest Balkan army.
-Despite scarce resources machine guns, artillery pieces and cannons, most of its citizens were soldiers or army officers Although it had few battalions, its casualties were serious, losing about of its 50% men.
+The army used machine guns, artillery pieces and cannons, and lacked any sort of cavalry.
+Most of the country's citizens were soldiers or army officers Although it had few battalions, its casualties were serious, losing about of its 50% men.
 In the aftermath 2,836 men were killed, 6,602 were wounded and 406 died of disease or other combat related illnesses.